1300 307 576 Call now Request a callback

 Lifecycle

-• Eggs laid in soil in late summer or early autumn.
+• Eggs are laid in soil in late summer or early autumn.

-• Larva develop in earthworms – feeding on their host for several days.
-Then they molt and pupate in the soil.
+• Larvae develop in earthworms, feeding on their host for several days.
+Then they moult and pupate in the soil.

 • Development time from egg to adult is about 27 to 39 days.